inkling/synthaway/README.markdown

 `ProcessPCH` marker (it'll be an invocation of Clang inside `Xcode.app`), replace the clang command with something like `/usr/local/bin/clang`.
-Run the whole command, and now you'll have the precompiled headers built with the same version of Clang that synthaway is based on.
+Run the whole command, and now you'll have the precompiled headers built with the same version of Clang that Synthaway is based on.

 One last step is to modify `extract-xcodebuild-log` and replace this line: